 The Italian Job Burger (Single £8, Double £10) – Chicken breast fillet marinated with pesto, topped with sun-kissed vine tomatoes, mozzarella cheese & lettuce in a butter brioche bun.
 This was recommended as a favourite by the person who greeted us hence we had to try it.
 If you like pesto this is definitely one to try.

 Grillionaire (Single £8, Double £10) – Peri Peri chicken grilled and doused in IceBurg sauce topped with, Monterey Jack cheese, caramelized onions, lettuce and tomatoes.
 This was grilled to perfection and tasted so good.
-The picture definitely does not do justice to the flavour.
-This was enjoyed with a side of cheesy fries which had lots of cheese perfect for the portion size and complemented the burger so well!
+The picture definitely does not do any justice!.
+This was thoroughly enjoyed with a side of cheesy fries which had lots of cheese perfect for the portion size and complemented the burger so well!

 Aged Aberdeen Angus beef is a Scottish breed of cow.
 Angus beef has much higher Marbling than most cattle.
 Marbling is the amount of intramuscular fat.
 Most people agree that marbling improves flavour, tenderness, and keeps meat moist while cooking.
 I have to say the Angus beef at IceBurg speaks for its self as you can taste the quality.

 CheeseBurg (Single £8, Double £10) with skin-on fries.
-This was 4oz of tender Angus beef along with crispy lettuce, tomato and caramalised onion (it usually comes with a gherkin, so if you are not a fan ask for them to be removed.
-The Monterey Jack cheese really improved the burger and hey you have to have cheese for it to be a cheeseburger right?
+This was 4oz of Angus beef along with crispy lettuce, tomato and caramelised onion (it usually comes with a gherkin, so if you are not a fan ask for them to be removed).
+The Monterey Jack cheese really improved the burger.

 Wagyu is a very premium type of meat you can get.
 Wagyu is expensive to source due to its incredibly tender, soft and butter flavour.
 It is from a Japanese breed of cow.
 It’s renowned for its tenderness and marbling.
 Traditionally, the Japanese Wagyu cows are massaged and fed alcohol in order to improve the quality & tenderness meat, however, rest assured, the wagyu from IceBurg is definitely not fed alcohol and is HMC certified which prevents any worry!